vicksam/dog-breeds/README.md

 # Dog Breed Classifier

-The idea is to build a neural network so anyone can supply an image of a dog and get its breed.
+I created this neural network so anyone can supply an image of a dog and get its breed.
 Fun feature is that you can upload a face pic and you will get the dog breed you look like.

 ### Overview